Why You Should Attend

 The Conference

-The Conference will be held at Melbourne, ViC from 13 – 16 May 2025.
+The Conference will be held at Pullman Melbourne on the Park from 13 – 16 May 2025.

 The FMA Conference has been held annually for over 60 years and is the most respected flood risk management event held in Australia.